US Capitol: Security tight ahead of protest backing pro-Trump rioters | DW | 17.09.2021

 Manger did say that there had been threats of violence ahead of the planned protest.

-"We have a strong plan in place to ensure that it remains peaceful," he said, adding "we're not going to tolerate violence, and we're not going to tolerate criminal behavior of any kind."
+"We have a strong plan in place to ensure that it remains peaceful," he said.
+"We're not going to tolerate violence, and we're not going to tolerate criminal behavior of any kind."

 The fence that had surrounded the US Capitol building has been re-erected and 100 National Guard troops have been placed on standby.
-They will be on hand to assist police maintain safety, should it be required, and will be armed with batons.
+They will be on hand to assist police in maintaining safety, should it be required, and will be armed with batons.

-The protest is being organized by Matt Braynard who had been a Trump campaign

 On that day, thousands of Trump supporters ran amok at the US Capitol in a bid to disrupt the confirmation of President Joe Biden's victory.